-${\sf Carroll\ University\ Catalog\ > Undergraduate\ Catalog\ > Pioneer\ Core\ > The\ Pioneer\ Core\ Program}}$
+${\it Carroll \ University \ Catalog \ > \ Undergraduate \ Catalog \ > \ Pioneer \ Core \ > \ The \ Pioneer \ Core \ Program}}$

+Cross-Cultural Component

+Distribution Component

-Cross-Cultural Component Distribution Component GE1 and GE2 Courses Cross Cultural Experiences CCD Courses
+GE1 and GE2 Courses

+Cross Cultural Experiences

+CCD Courses

 The Pioneer Core is Carroll's general education curriculum.
 Pioneer Core expands student learning beyond the major area of study, providing not only depth and breadth, but also a series of cross-cultural learning opportunities.
 The knowledge and skills developed through Pioneer Core are essential for students to reach their full potential as educated citizens in diverse communities and in an ever-changing work force.
-Upon completion of Carroll's Pioneer Core, students will achieve the following learning outcomes:
+Upon completion of Carroll's Pioneer Core, students will achieve the following learning outcomes.

-- 1. Understand world cultures and reflectively interact with cultures other than their own. - 2.
-Critically evaluate global issues from multiple perspectives. - 3.
+- $1. \ \, \text{Demonstrate an understanding of a culture different than your own.}$ - 2.
+Critically evaluate global issues from multiple cultural perspectives. - 3.
 Understand and analyze multiple philosophical, ethical, and religious positions held by persons within their own and other cultures. - 4.
 Understand the methodologies germane to the fine arts, humanities, social sciences, and natural sciences as well as their larger social context. - 5.
 Analyze and integrate material in a field outside the major area of study. - 6.
 Develop and defend a position that demonstrates logical reasoning both orally and in writing. - 7.
 Demonstrate information fluency by gathering, analyzing, and synthesizing information using emerging technologies and traditional media.